zman0-cmd/open-bible-tools/README.md

 > *(Let’s be real—it’s not much of a “blog” yet, but it’s where I track progress.)*

 ### **Recent Changes**
+- Look at the change log for current updates!
 - **03/17/25** - Refactored code for better previews.
 - **03/16/25** – Implemented **PDF Generation** using jsPDF.
 Still need to refactor math functions into a separate utility script.
 - **03/14/25** – Added a **custom end date** feature.
 Realized I call the same math functions in multiple places—need to unify them later.